vladdtuz/minimal-mistakes/_posts/2018-04-15-Static-Failure.md

 2. Using Github script, detemine principle stresses
 3. Apply failure criteria.
 Rankine for brittle failure; von Mises or Tesca for ductile

+Cyclic loading failure will be discussed in a different post, at a later date